fast-and-curious-1910/fast-and-curious-1910/README.md

 ## Hi!
-I am Palash Sureka
+I am Palash

-Palash is a programmer in India, who loves technology.
+Palash is a programmer, who loves technology.
 Palash has experience in Python Backend (Django, Flask), and JavaScript/TypeScript backend (Express.JS) and frontend (React).
 Palash loves to explore the infinite possibilties with coding.

 ##### Sidenote: I mostly work with TypeScript and JavaScript now.
 I do not work with Python for my projects for now.